739731370243509

 Lessons meet once a week for 30, 45, or 60 minutes.

-"Rogue Valley Kids Choir" group lessons include exercises and games focused on foundational singing techniques, reading music notation, harmony, and sight singing.
+"Rogue Valley Kids Choir" group singing lessons include exercises and games focused on foundational singing techniques, reading music notation, harmony, and sight singing.

 The group also rehearses songs to be performed at our concert at the end of each session.
 This variety allows for singing interspersed with other activities which is much healthier for young voices than a private session with 30 minutes of continual focused vocal exercises and singing.